Los Angeles violent crime surged by 67% downtown for the first six months of 2015 according to the FBI Uniform Crime Reports.

 The Los Angeles Times newspaper sometimes acts as a watchdog over public agencies.
 In 2012-2013 the LA Times investigated Los Angeles violent crime reported by LAPD and discovered that nearly 1,200 violent crimes were misclassified by the agency including hundreds of robberies, stabbings, and beatings.

 If this was intentional it would falsely indicate that Los Angeles violent crime is being controlled when it was not.
-Even if the misclassification and reporting was made in error, it would affect policy decisions about enforcement, budget, allocation of resources, and the accuracy of proclamations to tourist about the relative safety of Los Angeles..
+Even if the misclassification and reporting were made in error, it would affect policy decisions about enforcement, budget, allocation of resources, and the accuracy of proclamations to tourist about the relative safety of Los Angeles.

 What Needs to be Done

 I don’t know at this time what policy changes were made by LAPD to increase the accuracy in reporting, but I do know that with many thousands of crime reports generated it is a very complex task.